lehnification/ReadNovelFull-Tracker/README.md

 # ReadNovelFull-Update
- Checks inr regular intervalls for updates on configured series
+Script to check for new Chapters on https://readnovelfull.com